AlexeiPelyushenko/AlexeiPelyushenko/README.md

 - 👋 Hi, I’m @AlexeiPelyushenko

 Welcome to my profile.
-Feel free to check out the projects I worked on.
-The main ones are in AlexeiPely_Portfolio.
+Feel free to check out the projects I worked on, the main ones are in AlexeiPely_Portfolio.
 You can reach me at alexpelyushenko@gmail.com